310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Tetora smileconfident %}
-And that’s why I respect you, Morisawa-senpai.
-I admire you, and I love you.
-I have no actual capabilities and I’m terrible at producing results through my effort, so I can’t be you no matter how hard I try.
+And that’s why I respect Morisawa-senpai.
+I admire him, and I love him.
+I have no actual capabilities and I’m terrible at producing results through my effort, so I can’t be him no matter how hard I try.

-I can’t become a hero that’s exactly like you.
+I can’t become a hero that’s exactly like him.

 —That’s why I’m fine with being Black.